 - GCL International will communicate with the client to plan for the re-inspection and to determine if there has been any changes, such as: production units, subcontractors, recipes or new suppliers.
 An inspection report must be completed by the client and returned to us;

 - GCL International will conduct the re-inspection;

 - Following the completion of the inspection, a report detailing the findings is provided.
 Subject to the closure of any nonconformances or findings (if any), a certificate with TE labelling is issued.

-For more information about GRS and its certification process please contact us by telephone or email.
+For more information about RCS and its certification process please contact us by telephone or email.